glpi-project/docdev/source/plugins/notifications.rst

 .. code-block:: php

    <?php
+   namespace GlpiPlugin\Sms;
-   class PluginSmsNotificationSms implements NotificationInterface {
+   class NotificationSms implements NotificationInterface {

       static function check($value, $options = []) {
          //Does nothing, but we could check if $value is actually what we expect as a phone number to send SMS.